lipp/lua-websockets/README.md

 object as argument.
 If not present, all values default as described in C documentation.
 Returns a context object.
+The on_http callback is called whenever http request are made and it gets a websocket and the uri string passed.
+The on_add_fd callback gets called for every new file descriptor which has to be polled (sockets) with fd as argument.
+The on_del_fd callback gets called whenever a file descriptor is not used any more (can be removed from polling).

 ## context methods